Is Calabria safe? What all new visitors need to know

 - San Francesco, Fondo Gesù and Vescotavello in Crotone

-- Feudotto neighborhood in Vibo Valentia
+- Feudotto neighbourhood in Vibo Valentia

-What can represent a danger in Calabria is driving around some cities’ streets, also do not leave your valuable belongings in the car.
+What can represent a danger in Calabria is driving around some cities’ streets; also, do not leave your valuable belongings in the car.

 According to Numbeo.com, the level of crime in Catanzaro (the capital city of Calabria) is moderate.